stefanosiano/PowerfulImageView/README.md

 Shapes:
 ![Shapes](https://raw.githubusercontent.com/stefanosiano/PowerfulImageView/master/shapes.png)

 Focus
 -----

 This library focuses on 4 points, in the following order:
 1) Performance,
 2) Reliability,
 3) Customizability,
 4) Ease of use.

+To know more about these, read feature pages.

 Background
 ----------